Venus BUSD Price Hits $0.0223 on Major Exchanges (vBUSD)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Venus BUSD’s total supply is 2,694,770,470 tokens.
+The official website for Venus BUSD is app.venus.io/dashboard.
 Venus BUSD’s official Twitter account is @VenusProtocol and its Facebook page is accessible here.
-The official website for Venus BUSD is app.venus.io/dashboard.
 The official message board for Venus BUSD is medium.com/venusprotocol.

 Venus BUSD Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Venus BUSD directly using US dollars.
-Investors seeking to acquire Venus BUSD should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Venus BUSD using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Venus BUSD directly using U.S. dollars.
+Investors seeking to acquire Venus BUSD should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Venus BUSD using one of the aforementioned exchanges.

 Receive News & Updates for Venus BUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Venus BUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.